 A: NE Voucher application instructions are available on the GAIN Website.
 You will be required to create an account using the link to the application page.
-You can access this page up to January 31, 2018 to add information and make changes as long as you click the SAVE button.
+You can access this page up to the time quarterly voucher applications are due to add information and make changes as long as you click the SAVE button.
 A technical narrative document is required, which will be uploaded to the application site.
 A short resume document is optional.
 The application process should take less than 30 minutes to complete, assuming all of your information is readily available.